Hyundai Motor to debut luxury Genesis brand in Europe this summer

 Lee said however the Genesis brand has room to grow in the European market as they could offer more cost-competitive EVs than other European carmakers.

-As carmakers began rolling out new EVs to meet environment regulations, Volkswagen AG (VOWG_p.DE), Europe’s biggest automaker, unveiled its ID.3 and ID.4 models, while premium brands such as BMW, Mercedes and Audi launched high-end versions.
+As carmakers began rolling out new EVs to meet environment regulations, Volkswagen AG, Europe’s biggest automaker, unveiled its ID.3 and ID.4 models, while premium brands such as BMW, Mercedes and Audi launched high-end versions.

 Our Standards: The Thomson Reuters Trust Principles.